ihmcrobotics/jros2/RELEASING.md

 Create a tag with the version e.g. `git tag VERSION`

-Push the commit and tag to develop
+Push the commit and tag to develop.

+Make a GitHub release.

+Update the Wiki on GitHub with any required changes.